 - proactive and reactive audits and investigations of employers

-- education and information including guidance on how to check that your payroll system complies.
+- education and information including guidance on how to check that an employer's payroll system complies.

 Audits and investigations

-The Labour Inspectorate has defined “Payroll audit” using the following updated criteria:
+The Labour Inspectorate has defined a “payroll audit” using the following criteria:

-- the audit tests whether an employer has been calculating employee annual leave entitlements and payments for BAPS leave (bereavement leave, alternative holiday, public holidays and sick leave) in respect of multiple employees in a manner that is compliant with the Holidays Act 2003
+- the payroll audit tests if an employer has been calculating employee annual leave entitlements and payments for BAPS leave (bereavement leave, alternative holiday, public holidays and sick leave) in a manner that is compliant with the Holidays Act 2003

-- the organisation has/had at least 20 employees
+- the organisation has/had at least 20 employees, and

 - the payroll system is/was electronic.